SCU Faculty Participate in the Shanghai Forum for World Traditional Medicine

 A corollary effort to standardize TCM through the International Organization for Standardization (IOS) was present at the Forum.
 Several attendees from Shanghai University of TCM are part of a so-called Technical Committee, IOS/TC 249, which deals with standardization in the global field of TCM.
 The Technical Committee has as a goal the development of a common set of standards for TCM with both traditional and modern aspects addressed.
 The Technical Committee does not deal with clinical practice but focuses on quality and safety of raw materials, manufactured products and service standards involving the safe use and delivery of devices of TCM.

-The definition of what constitutes traditional versus complimentary medical practice is dependent, in part, by where it is practiced.
+The definition of what constitutes traditional versus complementary medical practice is dependent, in part, by where it is practiced.
 A system of care that is practiced in its culture of origin, for instance Ayurveda in India, would be a traditional medicine.
-In China, however, Ayurveda may be considered a complimentary medicine as is TCM in Australia.
-Determinations of the duration of time a system of healthcare has been practiced in a given area also plays a role in determining its status as traditional or complimentary.
+In China, however, Ayurveda may be considered a complementary medicine as is TCM in Australia.
+Determinations of the duration of time a system of healthcare has been practiced in a given area also plays a role in determining its status as traditional or complementary.

 The majority of presentations considered information on the past and present of each featured form of traditional medicine with speculation on future growth, integration, regulation and reimbursement.
 Two demonstration sessions were also included.
 One demonstration showcased a variation on tai chi qigong, baduanjin qigong (八段锦气功).
 Subsequently, yoga was demonstrated by Dr. Anu Kizhakkeveettil.
 Later, following discussion of history taking and assessment approaches, there were demonstrations of spinal manipulation as practiced by a TCM traumatology physician, ZHAN Hongsheng, and chiropractic doctor, Robb Russell, DC.